Also known as: Air around the lung, Air outside the lung, Pneumothorax dropped lung or Spontaneous pneumothorax

 When to Contact a Medical Professional

 There is no known way to prevent a collapsed lung.
+Following standard procedure can reduce the risk of a pneumothorax when scuba diving.
 You can decrease your risk by not smoking.

 - Review date:

 - Jacob L. Heller, MD, MHA, Emergency Medicine, Virginia Mason Medical Center, Seattle, WA.
 Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
 Editorial team.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2008 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.